Depth of field and your digital camera

 On the other extreme, discerning photographers may want to control the DoF.
 This is one of the reasons why the so-called full-frame (M = 1) digital SLR are so common among professionals.
 Medium-format digital backs or cameras are also available, with M less than 1.

 For example: the Mamiya ZD digital SLR has the frame size of 36×48 mm, which translates into M = 0.72.
 To get an EFL of 100 mm you will have to use a focal length of 140 mm, and at F/2.8 the DoF will be comparable to that at F/2.0 on a 24×36 mm camera using a 100 mm lens.
 You can focus on your model's eyes, keeping her ears out-of-focus.

 Various digital camera models use sensors of varying sizes.
-These are usually denoted in terms of "inch fractions", a holdover from fifty years ago, when such a value actually corresponded to the outer diameter of a glass tube holding the image sensor in TV cameras.
+These are usually denoted in terms of "inch fractions", a holdover from seventy years ago, when such a value actually corresponded to the outer diameter of a glass tube holding the image sensor in TV cameras.
 The glass tube is gone, the notation remains.

 Here is a sample of typical sensor sizes (nominal and actual), with the corresponding values of M, the focal length multiplier.
 The M values as shown are more than good enough for any practical use.

 For the whole discussion of DoF to have sense, the pixel pitch (i.e., distance between centers of neighboring pixels) has to be smaller than the accepted CoC size.
 This is true for all cameras of two megapixels or more: even in a 2 MP sensor (1200×1600) pixel pitch is 1/2000 of the diagonal; less than the CoC of 1/1440.

 For most photographers the vastly increased depth of field in digital cameras is good news.
 Too many pictures taken with our 35 mm cameras were not quite good, running out of the depth of field.
 Especially in landscape photography it is very nice to have sharp foreground.